It won’t be the first thing hospice asks you, but it’s important.

 Dustin Hoffman’s “innocent man” paid an excruciating price for every hesitation, every uncertainty.

-I sometimes think of that scene when one of our hospice’s social workers announces that a patient’s house is safe.
-When we talk about a new patient entering hospice care, the question about safety must be asked and answered.
+I sometimes thought of the Olivier-Hoffman confrontation when one of the hospice’s social workers announced a patient’s house was “safe.”
+During the discussion about a new patient entering hospice care, the “safe question” must be asked and answered.